moroshko/react-autosuggest/README.md

 <a name="scrollBarOption"></a>
 #### scrollBar (optional)

 Set it to `true` only if suggestions container (`react-autosuggest__suggestions`) can have a scroll bar (e.g. if it has `height: 200px; overflow: auto`).
 Suggestions container must be a [positioned element](https://developer.mozilla.org/en-US/docs/Web/CSS/position) in this case.
-When set to `true`, suggestions container will adjust its scroll bar every time user interacts using the Up and Down keys.
+When set to `true`, suggestions container will adjust its scroll bar every time user interacts using the Up and Down keys (see the [this example](https://moroshko.github.io/react-autosuggest#Custom renderer)).

 Defaults to `false`.